vess-dev/drop/README.md

 	drop 4.55 20 1,000,000
 ```

-## Running the program
+## Running the program, debug build

 Required tools installed on the system path:
-- cargo and a rust toolchain installed
+- cargo and a Rust toolchain installed
 - git

 ```